jmervine/gohttperf/README.md

 ```go
 func RawParser(raw string) Results
 ```
-Parse httperf results as printed to STDOUT on run.
+RawParser parses httperf results as printed to STDOUT on run.
 Push results to a new Results struct and return it.